Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

 Actively at work means you are present in the workplace at your regular appointment.
 You are not considered “actively at work” if you are absent from the workplace for medical, child care, personal leaves, or for a leave without salary (LOA).

-Your normal earnings for the yearnot to exceed 2,080 hours.
+Your normal earnings for the year—not to exceed 2,080 hours.
 Base salary includes administrative differential and incentive pay.
-It excludes summer pay for University-year appointees as well as overtime, shift premium, longevity, and non-University earnings.
+It excludes overtime, shift premium, longevity, and non-university earnings.

 The first day of continuous service with an appointment of any percent of effort (including zero percent).

-The person(s) or firm(s) the University selects to administer claims under this Plan, currently RSKCo and UNUMProvident.
+The person(s) or firm(s) the university selects to administer claims under this Plan, currently ManageAbility.

 A sum of money paid to you for a specified retroactive period to resolve a Workers’ Compensation petition or claim.